This web-page contains links to documents such as handouts and other useful stuff. These files are now only in PDF (.pdf) format.Syllabus Outline

 The midterm will be in class, probably on November 6th.
 It will cover everything up to the end of chapter 5.

-I will announce the date of the final exam when I know it.
-It will be in our usual room 136LLP.
+The final exam will be 7-10pm, Friday Dec 15, in our usual room 136LLP.
 It will cover everything.

 Some old exams for you to review:

 I recommend (but do not require) that you purchase Mathematics for Physics: A guided tour for graduate students by myself and Paul Goldbart.
 (Cambridge University Press 2009).
 The list price is $90, but Amazon has it for $74 (+shipping).
 I do not yet know what the UI bookstore is selling it for.
 This book is an expanded version of the lecture notes for both PHYS 508 and PHYS 509.
 Here is a list of typos and outright errors that readers have found in the printed text.